feilab-hust/LFMNR/README.md

 ### Commands for Training

 #### Example 1: Single scene training
 This command was used to represent one scene (mitochondria, here) with LFINR.
-The parameters and corresponding data have been included in the config file ('*LF_mito_scene1.cfg*').
+The network parameters and corresponding data directory have been included in the config file ('*LF_mito_scene1.cfg*').
- Users can run the following command in console
+Users can modify the parameters following the code annotation in "main.py" Run the following command in console to start training
   ```
   python ./code/main.py --flagfile=code/configs/LF_mito_scene1.cfg
   ```